library(igraph)

 1 1 2 2 3 4 4 4 4 4 5

-For weighted networks, strength (also called weighted degree) sums the edge weights instead of simply counting ties.
+For weighted networks, strength (also called weighted degree) sums the edge weights instead of counting ties.
 This is useful when ties carry different intensities, such as frequency of communication or volume of trade.
+As an illustration we use the miserables network, which records co-occurrences of characters in Victor Hugo’s Les Misérables, with edge weights counting how often two characters appear in the same chapter.

 closeness(dbces11) A B C D E F G